 As a final observation – do we need to worry about these things if we have a national emission trading scheme?

 Yes.
 A national scheme especially in its early stages won’t make big cuts to CO2 emissions, nor will it cover all sectors of the economy.
-Action by individuals and companies towards carbon neutrality are a very important supplement.
+Action by individuals and companies towards carbon neutrality is a very important supplement.
 It helps us respond quickly to an alarming problem – but we need to make sure our actions and money are devoted to effective and enduring contributions.